-The Pryce Business Park - Iligan City is built on an 8.5-hectare property in the district of Tubod, Iligan City.
+The Pryce Business Park - Iligan City is built on an 7.76-hectare property in the district of Tubod, Iligan City.
 As originally envisioned, this would serve as home to new or expanding businesses ready to take advantage of Iligan's continuing commercial growth.
 With its strategic location, the area would be an ideal site for office buildings, malls, department stores, cinemas, restaurants and food galleries as well as hotels and inns.

-The Company's involvement in the project is confined to the land and/or horizontal development.
-Eventual buyers will have to undertake the construction of facilities and structures, or the Company may sell the entire property as is.
+The Company's involvement in the project is confined to the land or horizontal development.
+As of the end of 2013, negotiations were ongoing for the sale of the whole property to a major mall developer.